 Planning a Very “You” Wedding (Part 2)

-This post is a continuation of how to plan a wedding that is totally representative of you as a couple.
-Check out the previous three tips we gave on starting out the planning process.
+Welcome to our follow-up post on how to plan a wedding that is representative of you as a couple.
+Check out the previous three tips we presented on starting the planning process.

 4. Narrow Down Your Style

-Go ahead and get very specific with your vision; that way, it will be a great deal easier to choose your details and know where to put your money.
-For example, instead of choosing glamorous, go ahead and think about if you want an old Hollywood glam or maybe even art deco.
-You can chose any theme you want and it can be anywhere from your favorite era, hobby, or your heritage/culture.
+Now that you’ve gone through the process of dreaming big and getting inspiration (in the previous post), it is time to be more selective.
+Go ahead and get very specific with your vision; that way, it will be a great deal easier to choose your details and know where to spend your money.
+For example, instead of choosing glamorous, go ahead and think about if you want old Hollywood glam or maybe even art deco.
+You can choose any theme you want, and it can be anywhere from your favorite era, hobby, or your heritage/culture.
 Just try to keep it short; if you overload too many ideas, it may feel forced.
 Do your best to compromise on one concept and stick to it.